-Fallow ground and pruning seasons
+Cultivate your Fallow ground and embrace pruning seasons

-Fallow ground and pruning seasons
+Cultivate your Fallow ground and embrace pruning seasons

-She was tired as she limped through the end of the last year.
+She was tired as she limped toward the end of the year.
 Tarnished with experience, yet ready to shine with her new strength.
 Emboldened by the lessons learned from the last chapters of her story.
 The scrapes that had bruised her tender heart had healed over and left her hopeful for the future.

 Was the last season hard for you?
 Perhaps you are coming out of a long challenge, or still in the fight.